 While Brexit caused some economic uncertainty in the UK, The People’s Pension structures its investments to manage the risks caused by events like Brexit.
 The People’s Pension invests across the world in a diverse portfolio of assets, not just in the UK.
 This helps us limit the impact of any single event on our members’ pension savings.

-Your pension pot is held under trust in a separate legal entity and this keeps your money secure.
-For more information on how your savings are protected see security of your savings.
+Your pension is protected by trust law and is legally separated from the finances of the company that looks after it.
+For more information on how your savings are protected, see security of your savings.

-We’ll be monitoring the situation as it develops and will base our decisions on research and evidence, as we aim to meet our members’ long-term investment objectives.
+We’ll be monitoring the situation as it develops and will base our investment decisions on in depth research and analysis, as we aim to meet our members’ long-term investment objectives.

 If you’re planning to access your pension savings in the near future, you should take extra care.
 Choosing what to do with your pension savings is an important decision – consider getting some guidance or advice.
 Visit Pension Wise, a free and impartial government service, for online, face-to-face or telephone guidance.
 You can also speak to an adviser.
 If you don’t already have an adviser, you can find one on the Unbiased website.
 Please note an adviser may charge for their advice.

 We’ve teamed up with LV= to provide our members with access to personalised, regulated financial advice.

 Please note LV=’s telephone advice service is a paid-for service.
 They’ll explain to you the cost of this service before offering you advice